byteboomers/sget/README.md

 # sget

-Safely access nested javascript object properties
+Safely access nested JavaScript object properties

 ## About

-A utility method to safely access nested javascript object properties.
+A utility method to safely access nested JavaScript object properties.

 It enables you to write this: